Even if you don’t have any of the normal risk factors for diabetes, it’s important to pay attention to subtle signs of high blood sugar.

 “Visits may be frequent after a diagnosis and then may spread out to every three to six months with your physician once your metabolic markers are at goal,” said Dr. South.
 “During this time, there may be other visits with other health professionals to help manage other aspects of diabetes.”

-The team at CHI St. Joseph Health Primary Care Austin’s Colony is committed to closely monitoring patients who are at risk and working with them to help improve their lifestyle early—before a diabetes diagnosis.
+The team at St. Joseph Health Primary Care Austin’s Colony is committed to closely monitoring patients who are at risk and working with them to help improve their lifestyle early—before a diabetes diagnosis.